 Strontium does increase density and both trabecular and cortical strength, therefore making bones denser and thicker.
 However, thicker and more densely packed bones lack ductility and tensile strength.

 Fractures involve tensile strength and compressive strength as well.
 So while strontium hardens bones it also alters their tensile strength actually making them more prone to fracture.
 Also, as studies reveal, strontium mainly thickens the outer cortical bone and bones with a thicker (less tensile strength) outer cortex are more prone to breakage or fracture 1.

 And as mentioned previously, strontium is denser than calcium and gives false bone density test results.
 Some even recommend reducing T-score numbers by 20% when taking strontium because of that.

-In the Save Our Bones Program I reveal the best ways to boost your bones tensile strength so that they become more resistant fracture.
+In the Osteoporosis Reversal Program I reveal the best ways to boost your bones tensile strength so that they become more resistant fracture.

 What about Strontium Ranelate?

 In the USA, strontium is not an approved drug, but in Europe, Protelos (strontium ranelate) is on the market.

 Protelos is one of the brand names for strontium ranelate, which differs from some of the other osteoporosis drugs in that strontium is a naturally occurring element.
 However, Protelos is combined with ranelic acid, a purely synthetic molecule.
 Protelos has its own list of side effects, such as: